1cupmonterey jack cheesefreshly grated (Gruyere works too)

 Instructions

-Bring 12 inch skillet to medium-high heat.
-Add butter and let melt.
+Sauté: Bring a 12 inch skillet to medium-high heat.
+Add 4 tablespoons butter and let melt.
 Swirl to coat the pan.
-Add garlic and onion.
+Add onion and 1 teaspoon garlic.
 Move around pan until garlic becomes fragrant and onions soften a bit, approx. 2-3 minutes.
 Remove onions and place on a small plate; set aside.

-Add flour and use a whisk to combine with butter to create a paste (aka a roux).
-Whisk continually and slowly add the creamer about 1/4 cup at a time.
+Creamy Base: Add ⅓ cup all-purpose flour and use a whisk to combine with butter to create a paste (aka a roux).
+Whisk continually and slowly add 1 ½ cups Nutpods original unsweetened/unflavored creamer, about 1/4 cup at a time.
 Continue adding and whisking as the liquid combines with the roux.
-Once you have added the creamer add the broth the same way.
+Once you have added the creamer, add ½ cup chicken broth the same way.
 Continue whisking and ensure the mixture is simmering gently as it continues to thicken.
-Add salt, pepper and onions back in, stir to combine and remove from heat.
+Add 1 teaspoon kosher salt, ¼ teaspoon ground black pepper and onions back in, stir to combine and remove from heat.

-Spray a 9x13 casserole pan with olive oil.
+Layer: Spray a 9x13 casserole pan with olive oil.
 Layer half of the potatoes on the bottom.
-Top with half the sauce then 1/2 cup of the monterey cheese (or Gruyere), 1/2 cup of cheddar jack and all of the parmesan.
+Top with half the sauce, then ½ cup of the monterey jack cheese (or Gruyere), ½ cup of cheddar jack and all of the parmesan.
 Then layer the remaining potatoes, the remaining sauce and the rest of the monterey jack and cheddar jack cheeses.

-Remove from oven and let cool at least 15 minutes (otherwise it will fall apart if you try and scoop it up) before serving.
+Cool + Serve: Remove from oven and let cool at least 15 minutes (otherwise it will fall apart if you try and scoop it up) before serving.
+Enjoy!

 Notes